klarose/capport_98/dhclient_config/ConfigureDHCP.md

 ## Invoke CAPPORT work-flow when DHCP has updated the license file.

 *There seems to be a way to configure dhclient to call a script when lease has been updated.*
+See ```man 8 dhclient-script```

+*Write a script to send HUP signal to the capport client to advance the workflow.*

 ## Interpreting the license file.